Tile Waste Factor by Laying Pattern

 Every tiling project needs extra tiles.
 Cuts at wall edges, breakages during cutting, offcuts too small to reuse — waste is built into the process.
 The question is not whether you will waste tiles, but how many.
-The answer depends almost entirely on your laying pattern.
+The answer depends almost entirely on your laying pattern and tile size.
+Builders call this spare allowance the waste factor; in the US the same figure is the overage.
 A straight layout in a simple rectangular room wastes about 10% of your tiles.
 Switch to herringbone in the same room and that figure jumps to 18%.
-This guide breaks down the waste percentages for each pattern, explains why certain layouts eat more tiles than others, and shows you how to keep waste as low as possible.
-The tile calculator applies these percentages automatically when you select your pattern.
+This guide gives you the waste percentage for each pattern and tile type, room-by-room starting figures, and two worked examples you can copy straight onto your own job.
+The tile calculator applies these percentages automatically when you pick your pattern, so you can check a real room in seconds.

 Why Tiles Get Wasted